jlobue10/SteamDeck_rEFInd/README.md

 Special thanks to Reddit user **ChewyYui** for solving the annoying Windows graphical glitch and helping to figure out the SteamOS splash screen setting from the SteamOS manual boot stanza.

+Credit to GitHub user **cryobyte33** (maker of [steam-deck-utilities](https://github.com/CryoByte33/steam-deck-utilities)) for zenity additions to my own code.
+I inspected his working examples to incorporate into some aspects of the GUI installation pop-ups.

+Also thank you to GitHub user **YoshiAye** for the updated background that I made default for the GUI installation.

 ## **Additional comments**

-If you have an idea for code or script improvement, please reach out to me.
-I am all for making this script as good as possible, which is why I continue work on the GUI.
+If you have an idea for code, script, or GUI improvement, please reach out to me.
+I am all for making this repository as good as possible.
+If you are going to use some aspect of my code for your own design, please give some credit or acknowledgment for the original code.